piersy/debian-setup-steps/README.md

 ## Installing the base system

-When prompted choose the generic kernel, this ensures that when you upgrade your kernel can be updgraded automatically.
+When prompted choose the generic kernel, this ensures that when you upgrade your kernel can be upgraded automatically.

 ## Installing GRUB